Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 Compared to the real case, there is an entirely new feature here, however.
 Namely, the parallel section $s\in\Ga(\Cal T)$ determines a parallel section of the bundle $\frak{su}(\Cal T)$, which is given by the tracefree part of $\tilde s\mapsto h(\tilde s,s)Js$.
 Now $\frak{su}(\Cal T)$ is the adjoint tractor bundle associated to the CR structure, so a parallel section of this bundle determines a normal infinitesimal automorphism of the geometry.
 It is easy to see, that on $M_+$, this infinitesimal automorphism is nowhere vanishing, and it is even transversal to the contact distribution there.
 Hence the flow lines of this infinitesimal automorphism determine a foliation of $M_+$ with leaves of real dimension one, and one can form local spaces of leaves.

-Now one can show that $M_0$ can be interpreted as a CR infinity for the local leaf spaces.
+The component $M_0$ can be interpreted as a CR infinity for the local leaf spaces.
 Moreover, since the leaves of the foliation are transversal to the contact distribution, any tangent space of such a leaf space can be identified with the contact subspaces along the leaf.
-It turns out that one gets an almost complex structure on the leaf space.
-Again, all that can be dealt with by comparison to the homogeneous model using Theorem \ref{2.5}.
-Indeed, it turns out that on each local leaf space, one gets an induced Cartan geometry of type $(SU(p+1,q),S(U(1)\x U(p,q)))$.
-This can then be analysed in a similar way to the structure in Section \ref{complex-projective}.
-If the initial Cartan geometry is torsion free (i.e.~if the initial structure is CR), then away from $M_0$ this is precisely the setting considered by \cite{leitner-pseudo} and so it be expected that in fact this recovers the K\"ahler--Einstein metric found there.
-A detailed discussion of this example will entail considerably more work, and we expect this to yield an alternative notion of compactifying a K\"ahler--Einstein manifold by adding an infinity which carries a CR structure.
-It is anticipated that this will be a genuinely different compactification to that found in Section \ref{complex-projective} (cf.\ the discussion of Klein-Einstein structures in \cite{CGH-projective}).
+Then one gets an almost complex structure on the leaf space.
+Using Theorem \ref{2.5}, these facts follow by comparison to the homogeneous model.
+Moreover, on each local leaf space one gets an induced Cartan geometry of type $(SU(p+1,q),S(U(1)\x U(p,q)))$.

+As a final remark we note that this structure can then be analysed in a similar way to the structure in Section \ref{complex-projective}.
+If the initial Cartan geometry is torsion free (i.e.~if the initial structure is CR), then away from $M_0$ this is precisely the setting considered by \cite{leitner-pseudo} and so it can be expected that in fact this recovers the K\"ahler--Einstein metric found there.